g-du-1/TrackShows/README.md

 In separate terminals:

 1. `docker-compose up`
-2. `./filewatcher.sh ./server/src/ 'docker-compose restart server'` to watch for changes in src
+2. `./filewatcher.sh ./server/src/ 'docker-compose restart trackshows-server'` to watch for changes in src
-3. `docker exec -it --user node client bash` and run `npm run dev` from inside the container
+3. `docker exec -it --user node trackshows-client bash` and run `npm run dev` from inside the container

 Copy node_modules to host to get IDE features (also needed after installing new packages):

-1. `sudo docker cp client:/app/node_modules ./client`
+1. `sudo docker cp trackshows-client:/app/node_modules ./client`

 Fix permissions in the host for running tests from the IDE: